-Do you have British/EU expatriate teenage children planning to go to a UK university?
-Are you maintaining your eligibility for Home/EU fee?
+Do you have British expatriate teenage children planning to go to a UK university?
+Are you maintaining your eligibility for Home fees?

 UK rules and regulations on fee status are complicated, politically driven and vary between UK countries and nationalities.
 They are related to government funding and student loans.
-England and Wales charge £9,000 per year for Home/EU students for all degrees; science, humanities and arts.
-Scotland’s fees are £1,820 per year for Scottish nationals and European students (paid for by the government) but are £9,000 for English, Welsh and N Irish students (RUK).
+England and Wales charge around £9,000 per year for Home students for all degrees; science, humanities and arts.
+Scotland’s fees are £1,820 per year for Scottish nationals (paid for by the government) but are £9,250 for English, Welsh and N Irish students (RUK).
 The frustrating thing is that the universities can interpret the rules and regulations as they see fit according to the information that they receive from the student.
-The onus is usually on the student to make a case for Home or EU fees rather than pay the Overseas rate.
+The onus is usually on the student to make a case for Home fees rather than pay the Overseas rate.

-So, how can you ensure that you are a) eligible and b) maintain your eligibility for your children to remain Home/EU Fee status rather than fall into the Overseas fee category?
+So, how can you ensure that you are a) eligible and b) maintain your eligibility for your children to remain Home Fee status rather than fall into the Overseas fee category?

 You can be ordinary resident in two places at the same time so, if you are based overseas, this is the way to go.
 You will however need to visit the UK regularly as a family to maintain your ‘ordinary and habitual mode of living’.
 It is really about establishing a routine of family life and gathering the evidence to support your case.
-E-tickets, bank statements, utility bills, council tax documentation.
 The other element you may be asked about is the circumstances of you temporary absence.
-If your parents are employed overseas on a temporary contract, the university may ask to see contracts of employment or a supporting letter.
 They are trying to establish the fact, that if you were not based overseas you would be back in the UK at your main ordinary residence.

 Every family’s circumstances are different and it is important to find out if you are eligible and how to maintain your eligibility.
-Find out now by contacting Geraldine on firstname.lastname@example.org.
+Find out now by contacting us at email@example.com.